 • Book of the Week:

-- Have a party and make snow cones (see snow science activity below) .
-Invite some friends and share this week's book.
+- Have a party and make snow cones (see snow science activity below).
+Invite a few friends and share this week's book.
 Make party hats together.
 Cut the Party Hat worksheet.
 Trace onto cardstock or poster paper.
 Cut out.
 Roll and staple together.
 Towards the bottom, on opposite sides, poke a small hole and insert ribbon to tie around the child’s chin (or use elastic).
 Tie or staple the ribbon into place.
 Decorate.

 • Fine Motor Skill:

-Draw What I Draw - With sidewalk chalk, have your child copy what you draw and then reverse.
+Draw What I Draw - With sidewalk chalk, instruct your child to copy what you draw and then switch roles.
 Remember to start with simple lines and progress to simple shapes.

 • Gross Motor Skill: